Cultural impact of Dragon Ball: Impact on video games

 The producer of the Tekken video game series, Katsuhiro Harada, said that Dragon Ball was one of the first works to visually depict chi and thereby influenced numerous Japanese video games, especially fighting games such as Tekken and Street Fighter.
 Masaaki Ishikawa, art director of the video game Arms, said that its art style was largely influenced by Dragon Ball and Akira.
 French video game designer Éric Chahi also cited Dragon Ball as an influence on his 1991 cinematic platformer Another World.
 Other video game industry veterans who were inspired by Dragon Ball include Suda51, SWERY, Insomniac Games, Nina Freeman, Heart Machine, Iron Galaxy, and Mega64.

 The neologism puff-puff, coined by Toriyama in Dragon Ball, is frequently used in the Dragon Quest video game series, which he was the lead artist of.
 Due to the term's usage in Dragon Ball and Dragon Quest, it has also been referenced in games such as 3D Dot Game Heroes, Yakuza: Like a Dragon, and Final Fantasy XIV.

 Impact on science and technology

 After searching for a real-life equivalent to the supernaturally nutritious Senzu seen in Dragon Ball, Mitsuru Izumo founded Euglena Company in 2005 and started making supplements and food products out of Euglena.
 In 2014, entomologist Enio B. Cano named a new species of beetle Ogyges toriyamai after Toriyama, and another Ogyges mutenroshii, after the Dragon Ball character Muten Roshi.
+In 2025, researchers named a new species of goby Vanderhorstia supersaiyan after the Super Saiyan transformation seen in Dragon Ball due to the fish's yellow stripes.

+The poop emoji was based on Poop-Boy, a character designed by Toriyama that features in the manga Dr. Slump and in Dragon Ball.
 Motorola's Freescale DragonBall and DragonBall EZ/VZ microcontroller processors, released in 1995, are named after Dragon Ball and Dragon Ball Z, respectively.